• Home

 Do I need a visa to board the Disney Adventure from Singapore?

-The cruise departs from Singapore.
-Visa requirements depend on your nationality.
-Many nationalities receive visa-free entry or visa-on-arrival for Singapore.
+The cruise departs from Singapore, so Singapore entry requirements apply.
+Many ASEAN passports get visa-free entry.
 Indian passport holders currently require a Singapore visa.
-Check the latest entry requirements with the Singapore Immigration & Checkpoints Authority before booking.
+Check the latest entry requirements with the Singapore Immigration & Checkpoints Authority (ICA) before booking, as policies change.

 Is the Disney Adventure different from other Disney cruise ships?